apache/buildstream/doc/source/createproject.rst

     Move `gnome-sdk.gpg` to `keys`

+This key is needed in order to decrypt the files used in this example.

 ----

-Alternatively, you can link to your project using one of the options in sources or tar.gz your projects and use it in place of step7.tar.gz

 Creating the project files
 ----